 Special Educational Needs and Disabilities (SEND)

-We work hard to be an inclusive school, giving consideration to the other need of each pupils' individual starting point,
+We work hard to be an inclusive school, giving consideration to the needs of each pupils' individual starting point,

 so they can 'be the best they can be'.

-Our SEND and other policies can be found under 'Key Information' and 'Policies'.
+Our SEND and other policies can be found here.

 Special educational provision covers a wide range of need including sensory impairment, physical disability, communication, learning, emotional and behavioural difficulties, as well as children with exceptional ability.